StanleyWan/Coupon/README.md

 4. -  Acceptance Rate for drivers that visit bars >1 time a month, the occupation is not farming, fishing, or forestry, and passengers are not kids: 77.49%

-   -  Acceptance Rate for everyone else of 4a: 37.19%
+   -  Acceptance Rate for drivers else: 37.19%

-5. -  Acceptance Rate for drivers that (visit bars >1 time a month, passengers were not kids or widowed), or (visit bars >1 time a month and the age <30), or (visit cheap restaurants >4 times a month and income >50K): [your % here]
+5. -  Acceptance Rate for drivers that (visit bars >1 time a month, passengers were not kids or widowed), or (visit bars >1 time a month and the age <30), or (visit cheap restaurants >4 times a month and income >50K): 58.73%
+   -  Acceptance Rate for drivers else: 54.76%

+## Hypothesize
+Those drivers who are high frequentcy of Bar visiting, the age between 25-30,  the occupation is not framing, fishing or forestry and the passengers are not kids will very likely accept the bar coupon.

+### Independent Investigation